 Also in 1998, a new online magazine was getting underway called Internet Modeler and I joined that team to learn a few things about online publishing.
 Chris Banyai-Riepl is the editor of that fine site and it remains quite active today.
 Many of the editorial policies I follow here were developed on Internet Modeler.
 What few folks know is that in the mid-to-late 1990s, I'd been developing websites as part of my 'day job' supporting the Air Force test community.
+As an Air Force veteran (1973-84 active, 1984-87 reserve), I wanted to apply the other skills into my online efforts.
 Before I joined Internet Modeler, my sites were functional, but a bit Spartan.
-Thanks to my time (about four years) and experiences with Internet Modeler, I had the tools to turn back to Cybermodeler Online.
+Thanks to my time (about four years) and experiences with Internet Modeler, I had the additional skills to turn back to Cybermodeler Online.

 In that last year at Internet Modeler, I was surprised to see the traffic growing on Cybermodeler Online, even though I wasn't publishing regular content there.
 Folks were finding the online photo references useful as well as the archive of review articles.
 I decided to strike out on my own and see what would happen with a daily publication format versus the monthly format used (then) by Internet Modeler.
 The results are gratifying as we went from 300 page views per month in 1996 to well over 1.5 million page views per month now.
 It wasn't long before many of my old friends and some new ones came along to help us grow.